 Spirit of Australia II’s most recent test run in November 2022 was hampered by crosswinds.
 Further speed runs were due to take place in February 2023, before the news of Ken’s passing.
 It’s not yet clear how this will affect the project, but further delays seem likely.

 Find out more on the official Warby Motorsport website.

 Another British challenger, Jet Hydroplane UK is headed up by David Aldred, who supplied the Orpheus engines for K777, an experimental Bluebird K7 replica that was launched in 2011 and was retired in 2014.

 His new project, Longbow is powered by twin Rolls Royce Viper turbojet engines and will be piloted by David-John Gibbs, a Formula 4 powerboat racer and flight examiner at RAF Cranwell.

-Far from being threatened by this challenge, David Warby has offered his technical support to the Longbow project.
+Far from being threatened by this challenge, David Warby offered his technical support to the Longbow project.